MasteryEducation/CPAExamsMastery.com/content/tcp/3/8/4/index.md

 • Chapter 14 (Ongoing Planning for C Corporations) for more on distribution timing and shareholder compensation strategies.

 --------------------------------------------------------------------------------
-## SEO-Optimized Quiz on Corporate Earnings & Profits and Dividend Classification
+## Quiz on Corporate Earnings & Profits and Dividend Classification

 {{< quizdown >}}